'Dream come true': Two new national parks born in Chilean Patagonia

 Both parks are in a remote region of southern Chile known for its grandiose mountain scenery, untracked Andean peaks and rare species of wildlife, including mountain lions and Andean condors.

-Chile has committed to investing $350 million to the establishment of staffing and maintenance for the newly public land, including hiring 25 park guards, the foundation said in a statement.
+Chile has committed to investing 350 million pesos ($518,000) to the establishment of staffing and maintenance for the newly public land, including hiring 25 park guards, CONAF said in a statement.

 “After years of working together with Doug, our dream that Pumalin and Patagonia Parks become national parks ... has come true,” Kristine Tompkins, president of the foundation and widow of the late Douglas Tompkins, said in a statement.